joebew42/joebew42.github.io/_posts/2020-11-26-monitor-behaviours-not-states.markdown

 > Is it possible to reduce the number of tests suite, and at the same time reach a better level of observability and increase our confidence through all the different parts of our systems?

-The following is a thought I had regarding testing and monitoring software.
+The following is an idea I had regarding testing and monitoring software, it is my intent to share here some of my thoughts with you and I am wishing to listen to your opinion.

-I am not in the debate of what software is.
-Whatever we believe a software is, a product, a service, or a bunch of lines of code that miraculously do what is expected to do.

-I just want to share a few thoughts regarding **testing and monitoring software**.

 ## Common trends in testing and monitoring